ryansheehan/terraria/README.md

 ## TODO

-* Commit container to docker hub
 * Write instructions on how to pull a prebuilt image stored on docker hub and launch a terraria server
+* Fork TShock and create a Dockerfile to build the project